kintone/js-sdk/packages/customize-uploader/README.md

     --domain Domain of your kintone (If you set --base-url, this value is not necessary.)
     --username Login username
     --password User's password
+    --oauth-token OAuth access token (If you set a set of --username and --password, this value is not necessary.)
     --basic-auth-username Basic Authentication username
     --basic-auth-password Basic Authentication password
     --proxy Proxy server